opil/documentation/docs/final_documentation_structure/SP/Local_SP_User_Guide2_interfaces.md

 }
 ```
 Start firos and write a subscriber for the topics as suggested in Section [Writing a simple listener explaining the maplistener package](Local_SP_User_Guide1_API.md#writelis).
-You can find the firos config files in test/config_files/TP_HMI_computer.
+You can find the firos config files in the Central SP module in the folder test/config_files/TP_HMI_computer.

 # OPIL server computer with the Human Machine Interface - HMI